Business Administration Course Listing

 This course introduces the latest advances in business process technologies and management such as business process planning, business process requirements analysis, business process modeling, workflow system design and implementation.
 The course will emphasize both theoretical issues and hands-on experiences in business process management.

-This course exposes students to business applications and data analytics concepts that provide a foundation for data-driven decision making in business and organizational settings.
-The course will place special emphasis on hands-on labs using contemporary applications to access, explore, prepare, and analyze data in the real world.
+This course exposes students to data analytics applications and concepts that provide a foundation for data-driven decision making in business and organizational settings.
+The course will place special emphasis on hands-on labs using contemporary applications such as SAS Studio to access, explore, prepare, and analyze data in the real world.

-This course is designed to provide students with an introduction to data preparation, data discovery, and report creation using Visual Analytics tools.
-Students will invoke an understanding of data interpretation and its role in creating business value by obtaining and manipulate data using current software and techniques.
+This course introduces students to data preparation, discovery, and report creation using Visual Analytics tools.
+Students will use contemporary tools such as SAS Visual Analytics and Tableau to invoke an understanding of data interpretation and its role in creating business value by obtaining and manipulating data using current software and techniques.

 This course is a culminating experience for majors involving a substantive project that demonstrates a synthesis of learning accumulated in the major, including broadly comprehensive knowledge of the discipline and its methodologies.
 Senior standing required.
 This capstone course must be completed with a grade of "C" or higher.